 If your DAW is the metaphorical sandbox where you’ll play with sound, your audio interface is the literal box where raw sound goes in and produced music comes out.
 Bundles that include DAW software and an interface, like the abovementioned Native Instruments package, can be great starter options at decent prices.

 Again, consider your budget and your computer (which needs to be compatible with your interface for things like USB connection), but especially your style of music.
 What you use to make sound – vocals, instruments, outboard gear – will dictate how many channels, or preamps, you’ll want on your interface.
-For most, particularly electronic producers, 2 preamps will suffice, but if you’re going to be recording a number of instruments (like drums) you may need 7 or 8.
+For most, particularly electronic producers, 2 preamps will suffice, but if you’re going to be recording a number of instruments (like drums) in your home recording studio for beginners you may need 7 or 8.
 Just make sure your interface has phantom power, which you’ll need for any condenser mic.
 Which brings us to…

 Eventually you’ll probably want to invest in a pair of studio monitors – not hi-fi speakers, which aren’t designed for the sound range you’ll be working with and risk blowing out.
 But to start, a good pair of closed-back headphones (to prevent sound from escaping from the phones and into your mixes) will go far.
 Sennheiser and Audio-Technica sell quality options.